vanessaxuuan/tp/docs/DeveloperGuide.md

 ## **Introduction**

-TACH is a desktop application for Computer Science (CS) Teaching Assistants (TAs) to manage their students.
+TACH is a desktop application for Computer Science (CS) Teaching Assistants (TAs) in National University of Singapore (NUS) to manage their students.
 The application is highly optimised for users who can type fast as it is based on the Command Line Interface (CLI).
 Thus, the main interaction with TACH will be done through user text-based commands.

 This developer’s guide assumes its readers to have a basic understanding of programming.